Hajibabaei-Lab/CO1testing/README.md

 # README

-This document describes files and scripts used to create the CO1 Classifier web portal.
+This document describes files used to test the CO1 Classifier web portal.

 ## Folders